-We recognize equity-based compensation expense within our income statement for all share-based payment arrangements, which include Options and RSUs.
+We recognize equity-based compensation expense within our income statement for all share-based payment arrangements, which include non-qualified stock options to purchase shares of NVR common stock ("Options") and restricted share units ("RSUs").
 Compensation expense is based on the grant-date fair value of the Options and RSUs granted, and is recognized on a straight-line basis over the requisite service period for the entire award (from the date of grant through the period of the last separately vesting portion of the grant).
 Options and RSUs which are subject to a performance condition are treated as a separate award from the "service-only" Options and RSUs, and compensation expense is recognized when it becomes probable that the stated performance target will be achieved.
-We calculate the fair value of our Options, which are not publicly traded, using the Black-Scholes option-pricing model.
+We calculate the fair value of our Options, which are non-publicly traded, using the Black-Scholes option-pricing model.
 The grant date fair value of the RSUs is the closing price of our common stock on the day immediately preceding the date of grant.
 The reversal of compensation expense previously recognized for grants forfeited is recorded in the period in which the forfeiture occurs.

-As noted above, we calculate the fair value of our Options using the Black-Scholes option-pricing model.
+As noted above, we calculate the fair value of our Options, which are non-publicly traded, using the Black-Scholes option-pricing model.
 While the Black-Scholes model is a widely accepted method to calculate the fair value of options, its results are dependent on input variables, two of which, expected term and expected volatility, are significantly dependent on management's judgment.
 We have concluded that our historical exercise experience is the best estimate of future exercise patterns to determine an Option's expected term.
 To estimate expected volatility, we analyze the historical volatility of our common stock over a period equal to the Option's expected term.
 Changes in management's judgment of the expected term and the expected volatility could have a material effect on the grant-date fair value calculated and expensed within the income statement.